 - Celery, kale, carrots, cabbage, spinach, beets, and leafy greens

-- Apples, peaches, apricots, cherries, rhubarb, kiwis, pineapples, and mangos if you are going to use fruits with pits, make sure to remove the pits, seeds, skins, and tops before juicing.
+- Whole fruits like apples, peaches, apricots, cherries, rhubarb, kiwis, pineapples, and mangos if you are going to use fruits with pits, make sure to remove the pits, seeds, skins, and tops before juicing.

-- Avocados and bananas also work for adding in fat and protein in making smoothies.
+- Organic produce like avocados and bananas also work for adding in fat and protein in making smoothies.

 Can You Eat on a Juice Cleanse and What Can You Eat?

 The big question of the day!
 It is a common misconception that you can’t eat while on juicing.
 You can, indeed, eat while on this diet.
 You have to be mindful of what you eat.
 It would be best if you also stayed away from any animal products and processed foods.